ronibandini/EdenOff/README.md

 https://www.thingiverse.com/thing:5347997

 # Dataset
-For this prototype, an hypothetical dataset has been used.
+For this prototype, a synthetic dataset has been used.
 Both CSV files should be replaced by real data for a specific location/service.

 # More information
 https://bandini.medium.com/edenoff-anticipar-cortes-de-luz-con-inteligencia-artificial-33f4a1c3be4